Ovid/roguelike-utils/README.md

 Erik Aronesty <earonesty@cpan.org>

+# MAINTAINER

+Curtis "Ovid" Poe <ovid@cpan.org>

 # LICENSE

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-See L<http://www.perl.com/perl/misc/Artistic.html> or the included LICENSE file.
+See [http://www.perl.com/perl/misc/Artistic.html](http://www.perl.com/perl/misc/Artistic.html) or the included LICENSE file.

+# AUTHOR

+Curtis "Ovid" Poe <ovid@cpan.org>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2020 by Curtis "Ovid" Poe.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.